 - 1. Remove the retaining clamp from the front end cap (if present).
-(See Section 2.6.1) - 2.
+(See Section 2.6.1.) - 2.
 Remove the front end cap. - 3.
 Loosen the two bottom captive fastening screws on the HMI module.
 Leave the two top screws connected to the battery pack. - 4.
 Grasp the HMI module and gently pull it and the battery pack out of the enclosure, leaving the battery still connected.

-Figure 4-5.
+Figure 5-5.
 Removing the Battery Pack

 - 5. Connect the new battery to the open connector.
 Route the wires so they are in the recessed area.
 Make sure the wires won't get caught in the end cap threads. - 6.
 Disconnect the old battery pack's connector from the unit and set the old battery pack aside. - 7.
 Slide the new battery pack into the unit. - 8.
 Loosen the top captive fastening screws on the HMI module to separate it from the old battery pack. - 9.
 Align the HMI module with the new battery pack and the tab on the CPU carrier board (bezel).
-Gently press the new battery pack on, being careful not to pinch the battery wires.
-Tighten all four screws.

-10. Replace the end cap.
+Gently press the assembly on, being careful not to pinch the battery wires.
+Tighten all four screws. - 10.
+Replace the front end cap.
 Screw the end cap clockwise (eight full turns) until it is tightly sealed to the enclosure.
-Re-attach the retaining clamp, if applicable (see Section 2.6.1).
+Replace the retaining clamp, if applicable (see Section 2.6.1).

-4.6 Removing/Replacing the SRAM Battery
+5.6.
+Removing/Replacing the SRAM Battery

 A lithium coin cell battery provides backup power for the SRAM and the real time clock.
-The SRAM backup battery can last for up to 10,000 hours of cumulative operation and runs only if the main power system fails.
-In a non-hazardous area, you do not need to power down the unit to replace the SRAM backup battery.
+The SRAM backup battery can last for up to 10,000 hours of cumulative operation, and only runs if the main power system fails.
+You do not need to power down the unit to replace the SRAM backup battery.

 - If the unit is ever powered down without the SRAM battery installed, SRAM data is lost.
-Always back up your data before you remove the SRAM battery if you know that main power will also be off. - Replacement SRAM backup batteries must be either the Rayovac® Model BR2335 or the Panasonic® Model BR2330.
+Always back up your data before you remove the SRAM battery if you know that main power will also be off. - Replacement SRAM backup batteries must be either Rayovac® Model BR2335 or Panasonic® Model BR2330.